|How to conquer your overeating for good!|

 - special occasion like my birthday

-However, these extra calories don't magically dissolve just because you didn't need them.
+However, those extra calories don't magically dissolve just because you didn't need them.
 If your body can't use what you eat, the energy can't be destroyed.
-It will have to be stored in some way and used at a later date.
+It will have to be used in a non-typical manner or stored and used at a later date.

 For me, that later date never came because I just kept mindlessly shoveling in the calories.